 7. Create autostart for optimus-manager-qt

-optimus-manager-qt is a small utility that puts tray icon on your panel and allows you to see which GPU is used at the moment, switch easily by right-click and choose the GPU, or configure optimus-manager.
+optimus-manager-qt is a small utility that puts a tray icon on your panel and allows you to see which GPU is used at the moment.
+You can then switch easily by right-click and choose the GPU, or configure optimus-manager.
 So basically it allows for usage without commandline.

 For some systems or DEs it's possible that this step can be skipped as the autostart will be created automatically.
 In that case you will see the icon in the tray after reboot.
 If not, set it manually.